 No matter whether you’re selling fashionable baby clothes, wooden bow ties, flashy tattoos or energy bars made of powdered crickets, online shopping has far surpassed the days of simply being a convenient way to make a purchase while in PJs.

 Ecommerce has matured.
 This means you, as an online business owner, must do the same by considering your store’s traffic as much more than just a metric.
-Human beings are visiting your store to engage with your business.
+People are visiting your store to engage with and purchase from your business.
 Now, more than ever, every decision you make, from picture quality to category navigation and color choices to shopping cart placement, impacts the rate at which your visitors convert to purchase.

 That said, are you doing all you can to tailor your website experience to speak to your target audience?
 How are you guiding visitors to a desired action?
 How are you proactively answering questions?
 What about highlighting essential information?
 How about identifying and removing friction points?

-Watch the this video in our #SellMore video blog series to learn about the importance of knowing and understanding your online store’s conversion rate –– as well as how to optimize it to increase store revenue.
+Watch the this video in our #SellMore video blog series to learn about the importance of knowing and understanding your ecommerce conversion rate –– as well as how to optimize it to increase store revenue.

 What is conversion rate?